 Both Sides welcomed that the new draft Program of bilateral development cooperation of the Czech Republic with Georgia for the years 2018-2023 is focused on the reinforcement of the legislative and institutional framework in order to contribute to the fulfilment of the commitments resulting from the Association Agreement with the European Union and to the full implementation of DCFTA.

 The Czech side will remain committed to providing its technical support and expertise for the effective implementation of Georgia’s ambitious reform agenda.
-Both Sides underlined the significance of the expertise provided by the Czech state institutions through the EU Twinning instrument that makes a substantial contribution to Georgia’s process of European transformation.
+Both Sides underlined the significance of the expertise provided by the Czech state institutions through the EU Twinning instrument that makes a substantial contribution to Georgia’s European integration process.

 Both Sides stressed the importance of the implementation of the outcomes of the last Eastern Partnership Summit held in Brussels on 24 November 2017, which confirmed the EU’s engagement in Eastern Europe, acknowledged Georgia´s European aspirations and Europian choice and set political and economic objectives to be reached in the most important areas of cooperation by 2020.
 The Czech Side supports the involvement of Georgia in this process.